 Can’t waste much time?
 Then you may want to consider financing or leasing directly from an authorized Chrysler dealership.

-- Chrysler Capital financing.
-Getting a new Chrysler financed through an authorized dealership is one of the fastest and easiest routes, but it can come with higher rates.
-While deals will vary based on model and location, current offers include 0% APR financing on the 2019 Pacifica Hybrid for five years or up to $1,000 in cash allowance.*
+Getting a new Chrysler financed through an authorized dealership is one of the fastest and easiest routes, but it can come with higher rates — unless you can get a discount.
+Current offers include 0% APR financing on several models including the 2020 Chrysler Pacifica and Pacifica Hybrid, as of June 2020.

 The local dealership you visit may also have special offers and promotions.
 And as with any loan, the actual rates you’re offered are based on your financial situation and past credit history.

-- Military Incentive Program.
+- Military and Veteran Discounts.
 Veterans and active-duty or retired members of the military may be eligible for $500 cash back.
 And Chrysler also partners with Military AutoSource (MAS) to provide service members with special discounts and financing rates for new models.

 - Affiliate Rewards.
 Employees of Chrysler partner companies may be eligible to buy or lease new models with preferred pricing — 1% below dealer invoice.